Shadrock/online-webmap-course/README.md

 **To complete these activities students will need:**
 - a Github account (we recommend [the student developer pack](https://education.github.com/pack)) for hosting web pages and sharing code,
+- an [OpenStreetMap account](https://www.openstreetmap.org) for creating and downloading data,
 - a [Mapbox account](https://www.mapbox.com), and
 - a Google account for a Google maps embed and for use with some [KnightLab applications](https://knightlab.northwestern.edu/projects/).